 Another climate change-related risk to cities is forced migration, as certain regions become dangerous or even uninhabitable, which can lead to unplanned and unsustainable increases in city populations.
 This population rise in turn necessitates the rapid and often disorderly expansion of cities, increasing the risk of social unrest as well as magnifying the impacts of climate change.

-With cities expected to account for 70% of the world’s population and 80% of the world’s GDP by 2050,7 it is vital from both a social and economic standpoint they remain resilient to climate change.
+With cities expected to account for 70% of the world’s population and 80% of the world’s GDP by 2050,7 it is vital from both a social and economic stan they remain resilient to climate change from a social and economic standpoint.
 As a result, investment in sectors related to cities can play a key role in shaping our adaptive response to global warming.

 Ecosystems underpin economies in many countries, creating employment opportunities and wealth.
 Given the potential impact of global warming on ecosystems, adaptation must be a priority to ensure the continued viability of crucial industries and the services they provide.